somupl/naive-bayes-hw/README.md

 Take the above tweets and turn them into a bag of words.
 Use a Naive Bayes classifier to figure out if a particular tweet is Neutral, Negative or Positive.
 Remember to split your data.

 What is the accuracy of your model?

+Compare this model to a KMeans clustering model where each tweet is a 300-d vector.

+Which model performs better?